gitARRhub/find-your-parking-space/README.md

 ✨ The project uses:
 - ⚡ Arduino UNO
-- 📡 IR Sensors / Ultrasonic Sensors
+- 📡 Sensors
-- 💡 LEDs
+- 🔄 Servo Motor
-- 📟 LCD Display
+- 📟 LCD Displays
-- 🔔 Buzzer (optional)
+- 🔔 Buzzer

 🎯 The main objective of this project is to provide a low-cost and efficient smart parking solution.